-The Board is comprised of 11 members who were elected by the shareholders in March 2017 for a period of three years.
+The Board comprises 11 members who were elected by the shareholders in March 2017 for a period of three years.
 The current term of all the Directors will expire at the end of March 2020.

 Process of nomination of the Directors